 7. Enjoy one of Madrid’s ice skating rinks

 Madrid is a wonderful place to take part in a spot of ice skating.
 So whether you’re a pro skater or look more like Bambi on ice, it’s always fun to spend time with your friends and family as you make your way around the rink.

 You can enjoy skating in the following rinks located in:

-- Palacio de Cibeles.
+- Palacio de Cibeles (Dec 16 – Jan 5; open from 11:00 to 21:00).
 During the Christmas season, the Galería de Cristal of the emblematic modernist building hosts an indoor rink.
 You’ll skate under a very suggestive glass vault, so this is one of the most popular rinks.

-- Plaza Colón.
+- Plaza Colón (Nov 27 – Jan 7; open from 11:00 to 22:00).
 The space in the center of the square pays homage to the world champion skater Javier Fernández.
 The rink is huge and next to it you will find a DJ set, a merry-go-round and a small Christmas market.
-Between November 26th and January 16th, it’s open from 10:00 to 22:00 most of the days.

-- Palacio de Hielo.
+- Palacio de Hielo (during Christmastime, public sessions from 12:30 to 21:30).
 This is the city’s Olympic rink.
 If skating is your passion, it’s worth getting away from the center since it’s located in a shopping center in the district of Hortaleza.
 For more information, have a look at the official website.

 Choose the one you like the most!
 The schedules are quite extensive and the prices are affordable.

 Most rinks also have bars, cafés or restaurants so you can warm up with some refreshments when you step off the ice.